Frequently Asked Questions About Christianity, Answered Honestly!

-There is no question that the reason for this animal separation of clean and unclean was because God had separated them from the unholy nations that were around them.
-It was not because of any assumption that some meats or shellfish was bad for our health.
-God has never declared nor implied this popular theory.
+Clearly, in plain language, the Lord God illustrates here that the reason for this animal separation of clean and unclean was because God had separated them from the unholy nations that were around them.
+It was not because some meats or shellfish are bad for our health, as some assume.
+God has never declared or even implied this was why He commanded this.

 - "But I have said unto you, Ye shall inherit their land, and I will give it unto you to possess it, a land that floweth with milk and honey: I am the LORD your God, which have separated you from other people.

 - Ye shall therefore put difference between clean beasts and unclean, and between unclean fowls and clean: and ye shall not make your souls abominable by beast, or by fowl, or by any manner of living thing that creepeth on the ground, which I have separated from you as unclean.

 - And ye shall be holy unto me: for I the LORD am holy, and have severed you from other people, that ye should be mine."